Abigael-Wasabi/Abigael-Wasabi/README.md

 ### Hi there 👋
-Passionate about coding and software development, I enjoy the ultimate portability of a tech career, working for any company worldwide.
+I'm passionate about coding, finding immense joy in the portability and versatility of a tech-driven career.
+Through software development, I thrive on crafting solutions that directly impact and benefit humanity.
+The dynamic nature of the field fuels my love for it, as
+I am constantly motivated to explore and unlock the vast potential of my career.